NZ2ND Transfer with On-the-Fly Conversion

 Input

-Source operand of the LocalTensor type.
+Source operand, which is of the LocalTensor type.

 intriParams